1. Home>

 Continuar in the Subjunctive Future Perfect

 The Subjunctive Future Perfect is used to speak about something that will have happened if a hypothetical situations occurs in the future.
-Note that this is very rarely used in Spanish.
 For example, "hubiere continuado", meaning "I will have continued".

 In Spanish, the Subjunctive Future Perfect is known as "El Futuro Perfecto de Subjuntivo".